-Following two successful randomized, double-blind, placebo-controlled Phase 1 safety studies funded by the NIH, in February 2015, we entered into a Cooperative Research and Development Agreement (CRADA) with the U.S. National Institute of Mental Health (NIMH), part of the NIH.
-Under the CRADA, we are collaborating with the NIMH on the initial Phase 2 clinical efficacy study of AV-101 in subjects with treatment-resistant MDD.
-Pursuant to the CRADA, the study will be conducted at the NIMH and be fully funded by the NIMH.
-It is contemplated that this clinical study will begin in the second half of 2015 under the direction of Dr. Carlos Zarate, Jr., Chief of the NIMH's Experimental Therapeutics & Pathophysiology Branch and its Section on Neurobiology and Treatment of Mood and Anxiety Disorders.
+Following two successful randomized, double-blind, placebo-controlled Phase 1A and Phase 1B safety studies funded by the NIH, we are now collaborating with the NIMH on a Phase 2A efficacy and safety study of AV-101 in subjects with treatment-resistant MDD.
+This NIMH-funded Phase 2A studybegan in October 2015, and is expected to enroll up to 28 patients.
+Dr. Carlos Zarate, Jr., Chief of the NIMH's Experimental Therapeutics & Pathophysiology Branch and its Section on Neurobiology and Treatment of Mood and Anxiety Disorders, is the Principal Investigator of the study.